 Hadrian's Wall, a Unesco World Heritage Site is within a few miles of the Observatory site, offering visitors who like to take long and relaxing walks or cycle rides, a chance to experience heritage and history on a scale that can only be found in what is widely regarded as one of the UK's most beautiful counties.
 With the lowest population density of any in the UK, the level of light pollution measured during the International Dark Sky survey reached a staggering 23.5 out of a maximum of 24, making us one of the darkest places in continental Europe.

-Kielder Village lies only a short drive from our Observatory, with its famed castle, a top visitor attraction, a local village shop, numerous bed and breakfast facilities, a first class public house, and a nearby campsite, offering visitors comfortable accommodation.
+Kielder Village lies only a short drive from our Observatory, with its famed castle (a top visitor attraction), a local village shop, bed and breakfast facilities, a first class public house, and a nearby campsite, offering visitors comfortable accommodation.

 The Kielder Campsite, which pays host to regular star parties, has a good range of facilities, including laundrette, pay phone, hot and cold showers, dish washing room and children's play area.
 A warm room will be open so campers can remove the chill from their bones during observing sessions.

-Seventeen miles south east of the Observatory is Bellingham, which has a wider range of shops and facilities, including a well stocked supermarket.
+Seventeen miles south east of the Observatory is Bellingham, which has a wider range of shops and facilities, including a well stocked supermarket and hotel accommodation

 Kielder Village and our Observatory have limited mobile phone reception, so please be aware of this, when making travel arrangements to and from us.